ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 - Variable name, and description are basic information that should always be included.
 - A URI from some known authority that uniquely identifies the variable can greatly improve interoperability and avoid ambiguity in identifying the variable.
 ### For evaluation
-Need to know something about
+Would like to know something about:
 - Measurement technique
 - Data quality (precision, accuracy, validation procedures…)
 - Value range in data (this might be useful for discovery as well)